gojuno/composer/README.md

 * `--extra-apks`
   * Apks to be installed for utilities.
 What you would typically declare in gradle as `androidTestUtil`
   * Default: empty, only apk and test apk would be installed.
-  * Works great with orchestrator to install orchestrator & test services APKs.
+  * Works great with Orchestrator to install orchestrator & test services APKs.
   * Example: `--extra-apks path/to/apk/first.apk path/to/apk/second.apk`

 ##### Example